godiard/help-activity/source/browse.rst

 9. Stop
 10. Window tab

-(Note: To see the name of the tool/button, you can put your mouse arrow on top of its picture)
+(Note: To see the name of the tool/button, put your mouse cursor on top of it)

 **Activity**

 .. image :: ../images/Browse_-_activityandprivacytool.png

-**Browse Journal Entry Name** - This will serve as the name of the Journal entry.
-Change this to something distinctive especially when you have multiple window tabs opened that's related to one particular topic.
+**Browse Journal Entry Name** - The name of the Journal entry.
+Change this to something distinctive especially when you have multiple window tabs opened related to one particular topic.

-**Browse Description Bar** - This will serve as the **Browse** activity description in the Journal.
+**Browse Description Bar** - The Journal entry description.

 **Privacy Tool** - Use this to change the privacy setting of the current Browse activity.
 The default is set to Private.